 VOCs (Volatile organic Compounds) Testing

 We use several methods to test for chemicals and identify the source of the VOC.
 One method involves sophisticated electronic equipment that measures the ppb (parts per billion) or ppm (parts per million) concentration of a specific chemical or gas.
-The other method is to collect ambient indoor air for a particular period of time into a specially prepared glass tube, then have the contents analyzed via gas chromatography.
-Both methods will allow us to identify the offending VOC, determine the concentration level, and understand where that concentration stands within the OSHA and NIOSH limits.
+The other method is to collect ambient indoor air for a specific period of time into a specially prepared glass tube, then have the contents analyzed via gas chromatography.
+Both methods will allow us to identify the offending VOC, determine the concentration level, and understand the possible sources of VOCs in the indoor environment.

-Pesticide testing is crucial to understanding the indoor health of an environment.
 We have testing options available that look at surfaces, air, and soil.
 Typically, if an area is suspected to be contaminated by pesticides, it can be verified by a simple swipe test.
-Other sources of VOCs such as fabrics (drapes, rugs, furniture fabric) can be sampled and sent out for analysis.
-Soil affecting the indoor environment can also be tested and analyzed for VOCs.
-Another method of testing we use is air sampling, which simply involves collecting samples of the ambient air for analysis.
+Air sampling simply involves collecting samples of the ambient air for analysis.

 Labs test for various families of pesticides. like organochlorines, organophosphates, and pyrethrins.